davidjerleke/embla-carousel/README.md

 Goes to previous item.
 If loop is enabled and the carousel is on the first slide this method will do nothing.

 **`goTo(index)`**
-Goes to item with passed index.
+Goes to item that matches passed index.
 If loop is enabled the carousel will seek the closest way to passed index.

 **`changeOptions(options)`**
 Reinitializes the carousel with passed options.
 This will do all calculations and setup the carousel from scratch.